 UA has long been the main cultural and economic force of the city.
 However, once the Mercedes-Benz US International manufacturing plant was built, Tuscaloosa bumped up a notch on the economic stage.
 Title City evolved from an education-based economy to a more diversified, sophisticated economy, making the City of Champions West Alabama’s regional center for education, healthcare, industry, and commerce.
 In addition to a diversified economy and renowned higher education, the low cost of living and affordable housing attract new residents.

 Although a little quieter during the summer when most of the 38,000 college students have left town, Tuscaloosa retains a significant college-town vibe.
 Whether or not you’re a football fan, be sure to add some crimson and houndstooth to your wardrobe and wear it proudly during football season.
 You’ll likely settle in and make friends a lot faster.
-“Roll Tide!”
+And if you need to find a professional mover, this list of the best moving companies in Tuscaloosa will make you yell, “Roll Tide!”

 Living in Tuscaloosa, AL: What to Know Before Moving to Tuscaloosa